Power Rangers: Battle for the Grid: Plot

-The Mighty Morphin Power Rangers are training in the Command Center when it is breached by Lord Drakkon, an alternate future version of Tommy Oliver trained by Rita Repulsa who killed her and the other Rangers in his dimension.
+The Mighty Morphin Power Rangers are training in the Command Center when it is breached by Lord Drakkon, an alternate future version of Tommy Oliver.
+In his world, Drakkon sided with and trained under Rita Repulsa, before killing her and the other Rangers.
 Despite the arrival of Time Force Ranger Jen Scotts from the future, Drakkon manages to kill the younger Tommy and escapes.
 With his Chaos Crystal now charged by Tommy's green chaos energy, Drakkon and his forces begin travelling across time and space, using his Dragon Cannons to remove Rangers' powers and steal their morphers.
 Zordon sends a warning through the Morphin Grid and, with Jen's help, begins sending Rangers through time to protect other Rangers being pursued by Drakkon.

-During an encounter with the Ranger Slayer, a future version of herself from Drakkon's universe, Kimberly Hart manages to free her from Drakkon's control, though Ranger Slayer continues to feign loyalty to avert suspicion.
-The Rangers regroup at Corinth, where Dr. K is working on a way to disrupt the Dragon Cannons, but they come under attack by Drakkon's forces, including several Power Rangers placed under his control.
+Kimberly Hart encounters the Ranger Slayer, a future version of herself from Drakkon's universe.
+Kimberly manages to free her from Drakkon's control, though Ranger Slayer continues to feign loyalty to avert suspicion.
+The Rangers regroup at Corinth, where Dr. K is working on a way to disrupt the Dragon Cannons.
+The city comes under attack by Drakkon's forces, including several Power Rangers placed under his control.
 Drakkon, who has powered himself up using the stolen morphers, arrives and overwhelms the Rangers, forcing them to retreat to the Command Center.
 Ranger Slayer arrives and reveals Drakkon's plan is to gain full control of the Morphin Grid and rewrite reality, using the morphers to increase his resonance with it.
 She suggests destroying his tower in their home dimension, preventing him from crossing dimensions and sharing his morphers' powers with his armies.
 Knowing they will be unable to do so alone, Zordon asks Rita to help stop Drakkon.

 Led by Jason Lee Scott, a united group of Power Rangers storms Drakkon's tower.
 They are attacked by Drakkon and the Rangers under his control, but Mike Corbett is freed by the spirit of the Magna Defender and defects back to Zordon's forces.
 Rita infiltrates the tower and uses a Powerdraining Candle to weaken Drakkon, forcing him to retreat to stop her.
-Trini Kwan uses her Dragon Armor to grow and topple the tower's antennae, causing Drakkon's forces to lose their powers and breaking his control of the other Rangers.
+Trini Kwan uses her Dragon Armor to grow and topple the tower's antennae, breaking Drakkon's control of the Rangers and causing his forces to lose their powers.
 Rita attempts to kill Drakkon, but his minion Finster-5 disarms her and the other Rangers.
 Finster-5 attempts to stop Drakkon from using additional morphers to restore his powers, believing the process will be fatal, but Drakkon kills him and proceeds.
 As he powers himself up, he is challenged by Tommy, restored to life through the Chaos Crystal's powers.
 Tommy defeats Drakkon, whose body has become unstable due to the morphers' power, and he escapes as Drakkon explodes, destroying himself and the tower.
 Zordon thanks all the Rangers for their help, and Ranger Slayer reassures Tommy that he will never become like Drakkon thanks to his bonds with his team.